"The leader who is always busy may be the leader who is never strategic. Activity feels like progress until you realize it was all motion."

 When a leader stays operational, the organization loses its ability to see around corners.
 Strategy doesn't get the cognitive energy it requires, and the consequences compound quietly.
 Research on strategy execution shows that organizations capture only 63% of the financial value their strategies promise.

 The team feels it too.
 When the leader is always in the details, the team stops thinking beyond their own tasks.
-Initiative narrows.
-Ownership shrinks.
+Initiative narrows and ownership shrinks.
 The organization becomes fast at executing but slow at adapting, and the leader ends up being the ceiling they never intended to become.

 Before your next major decision or meeting, pause for five minutes and ask one question: